shff/parcel-plugin-inliner/README.md

 #### Very important!

 You have to run the build step in Parcel with the `--public-url .` option for the inliner to actually find the files.
+If you leave this out the default is `/`, and the inliner won't be able to look for the files in the right location.

 Example: